loganc04/troisjs.github.io/src/guide/core/renderer.md

 ## Access three.js renderer

-You should set a *ref* on the renderer :
+You should set a *ref* on the renderer:

 ```html
 <Renderer ref="renderer">